nextflow-io/training/docs/basic_training/tower.md

 !!! tip

-    To create your own customized Nextflow Schema for your pipeline, see the examples from the `nf-core` workflows that have adopted this approach.
+    To create your own customized Nextflow Schema for your workflow, see the examples from the `nf-core` workflows that have adopted this approach.
 For example, [eager](https://github.com/nf-core/eager/blob/2.3.3/nextflow_schema.json) and [rnaseq](https://github.com/nf-core/rnaseq/blob/3.0/nextflow_schema.json).

 For advanced settings options check out this [page](https://help.tower.nf/launch/advanced/).